 The bank itself claims it has 46 years with better profitability than the average of peer banks in the home markets.
 Unlike its peers, the bank has never been “bailed out” or needed government support, not even during the Scandinavian banking crisis in 1992.
 The business model has proven successful during all business climates over the last 50 years (the current structure was implemented in the early 1970s).
 That is pretty impressive considering banking is a very cyclical and leveraged business.

 The main competitive advantage:

 I believe Handelsbanken has the best moat a business can have: their ingrained culture which is extremely difficult to replicate.

 Additionally, all banks have a regulatory moat: After the GFC in 2008/09 the workload/cost to open and keep customers has increased and thus “forcing” the smaller and less capitalized bank to be acquired.
 Regulation is always the enemy of the small business.
 For example, Handelsbanken’s costs of KYC/AML have risen from 0.3% of total expenses in 2017 to 1.2% in 2019.
 That equals 260 million SEK a year!
-Obviously this does not include customers’ cost to provide documentation for transactions etc. This is a huge cost for businesses and is of course ultimately borne by the end-user.
+Obviously, this does not include customers’ costs to provide documentation for transactions, etc. This is a huge cost for businesses and is of course ultimately borne by the end-user.

 Worth mentioning is that the bank avoids the media, they like to operate without being in the limelight as a part of their strategy.

 The graph below shows the outperformance of Handelsbanken over time: